luxonis/depthai-docs-website/source/pages/calibration.rst

       cd depthai
       python3 install_requirements.py

 #.
-Print chessboard calibration image.
+Print checkerboard calibration image.

     Either print the calibration checkerboard onto a flat surface, or display the checkerboard on a flat (not curved!) monitor.
     Note that if you do print the calibration target, take care to make sure it is attached to a flat surface and is flat and free of wrinkles and/or 'waves'.